-- 26. The Member freely and voluntarily admits that: - a.
-He critiqued the design work of the Complainant without assuring the Complainant was aware that he would be doing so. - b.
+- 22. The Member freely and voluntarily admits: - a.
+He critiqued the design work of the Complainant without assuring the Complainant was aware. - b.
 He provided his critique findings for the first time in front of the Complainant's client, thus preventing the Complainant the opportunity to defend his designs. - c.
-His conduct sufficiently questioned the technical competence of the Complainant in front of the Complainant's client, which very likely influenced the client to release the Complainant from the Projects. - 27.
-The Member acknowledges that his conduct is a breach of Section 44(1)(b) of the Act and therefore constitutes unprofessional conduct as defined in the Act.
+His conduct sufficiently questioned the technical competence of the Complainant in front of the Complainant's client that the client released the Complainant from employment.

-Case No. 18-004 RDO continued
+Case No. 18-005 RDO continued

-- 28. The Member acknowledges that his conduct contravenes Rule of Conduct #3 and #5 of the Code of Ethics: - 3.
+- 23. The Member acknowledges that his conduct is a breach of Section 44(1)(b) of the Act and therefore constitutes unprofessional conduct as defined in the Act - 24.
+The Member acknowledges that his conduct contravenes Rule of Conduct #3 and #5 of the Code of Ethics: - 3.
 Professional engineers and geoscientists shall conduct themselves with integrity, honesty, fairness and objectivity in their professional activities. - 5.
-Professional engineers and geoscientists shall uphold the honour, dignity and reputation of their professions and thus the ability of the professions to serve the public interest. - 29.
+Professional engineers and geoscientists shall uphold the honour, dignity and reputation of their professions and thus the ability of the professions to serve the public interest. - 25.
 The Member also acknowledges that his conduct contravenes the Guideline for Ethical Practice (Reviewing the Work of Other Professionals):